-I could tell stories for days, some funny some not, but there is one more story that must be told because it has to do with what Heather valued above all else in her life.
+I could tell stories for days, some funny some not, but there is one more story that must be told.
+Although it is my story, it has to do with what Heather valued above all else in her life.

 Cancer & Jesus

-The heaviness of living in a world where 4 children could be ripped from their mother at such a young age was physically pressing in to the point where I was constantly on the verge of a panic attack which I have never experienced in my life.
+The heaviness of living in a world where 4 children could be ripped from their mother at such a young age was physically pressing me down to the point where I was living on the edge of a panic attack (which I had never experienced in my life).

-My chest was constantly tight.
-I was angry, afraid, and confused – utterly helpless amidst the chaos of a disease so devastating and ravaging as cancer.
+My chest was always tight.
+I was angry, afraid, and confused; helpless amidst the chaos and suffering.

 That night I begged Jesus to reveal to me what I needed to see.
-I felt like I was suffocating, and I pleaded with Him to breathe life into my soul.
+I was suffocating, and I pleaded with Him to breathe life into my soul.
 The next day, He did.

-In an instant, the heaviness in my chest and the tightness in my throat that had been slowly suffocating me for the last several months was GONE (and has remained so).
+In an instant, the heaviness in my chest and the tightness in my throat that had been slowly suffocating me for months was GONE (and has remained so).

-I was breathing easily for the first time in months.
-I was flooded with a sudden, supernatural sense of rest.
+I was breathing easily and was flooded with a sudden, supernatural sense of rest.

-In this moment, it was as though a veil was lifted from my eyes, and I was “seeing” a spiritual reality that existed.
+In that same moment, it was as though a veil was lifted from my eyes, and I was “seeing” a spiritual reality that existed.

-Satan and his dominion were robbing me of my joy.
+Satan and his dominion were robbing me of hope.
 Physically pressing me down with the weight of my own helplessness and sense of defeat amidst such pain and suffering.

 It was devastatingly dark and overwhelmingly heavy.

-But as suddenly as I knew this reality to be true, I sensed the presence of Jesus step between me and this crushing darkness.
+As suddenly as I knew this terrible reality to be true, I sensed the presence of Jesus stepping between me and this crushing darkness.